 - So for example, 7♤ = 7 squats, and the 10♢ = 10 sit-ups

 - Face cards = 10 reps as well

 - Aces = 11 reps

 - Jokers = 10 burpees

-Flipping one card at a time, I do the corresponding exercise until I go through the whole deck.
-That gives me 95 reps per exercise and since I use 4 jokers, 40 burpees by the time I’m done.
+Flipping one card at a time, do the corresponding exercise until you go through the whole deck.
+That gives you 95 reps per exercise and since you’re using 4 jokers, 40 burpees by the time you are done.
 The deck is shuffled so you never know what’s coming.